aditya-jnu/aditya-jnu/README.md

-### I am currently into Web development and open to collaborations.
+### I'm a Full Stack Developer and open to collaborations.